-The conductivity of Graphene has made it a target for many researchers seeking to exploit it to create molecular-scale devices and now a research team jointly led by University of Warwick and EMPA have found a way past a frustrating catch 22 issue of stability and reproducibility that meant that graphene-based junctions were either mechanically stable or electrically stable but not both at the same time.
+The conductivity of Graphene has made it a target for many researchers seeking to exploit it to create molecular-scale devices and now a research team jointly led by the University of Warwick and EMPA have found a way past a frustrating catch-22 issue of stability and reproducibility that meant that graphene-based junctions were either mechanically stable or electrically stable but not both at the same time.

-Graphene and graphene-like molecules were an attractive choice as an electronic component in molecular devices, but up till now it has proven very challenging to use them in large scale production of molecular devices that will work and be robust at room temperatures.
-In a joint effort research teams from the University of Warwick, EMPA and Lancaster and Bern Universities have reached both electrical and mechanical stability in graphene-based junctions million times smaller than diameter of human hair.
+Graphene and graphene-like molecules were an attractive choice as an electronic component in molecular devices, but up till now, it has proven very challenging to use them in large-scale production of molecular devices that will work and be robust at room temperatures.
+In a joint effort research teams from the University of Warwick, EMPA, and Lancaster and Bern Universities have reached both electrical and mechanical stability in graphene-based junctions million times smaller than the diameter of human hair.
 They published their findings in a paper entitled “Robust graphene-based molecular devices” in the journal Nature Nanotechnology.

 They produced an electrically effective structure by building a graphene-like molecule stack to form an electron path through the graphene-like molecules P orbitals (these are dumbbell-shaped electron clouds within which an electron can be found, within a certain degree of probability) This would open new avenues to use fascinating molecular properties such as quantum interference which occurs at such a small scale provided a sufficiently mechanical robust structures achieved.
 For this, the research team also created bonds between each molecule and a silicon-oxide substrate.
 This gave the structure significant mechanical stability by effectively anchoring the graphene-like molecule stack to the substrate using a silanization reaction.

 Dr. Hatef Sadeghi from the University of Warwick’s School of Engineering who led the theoretical modeling of this work said: